-Prior experience in the aircraft landing gear industry has shown that the wear performance of chrome plated components was found to be inadequate, figure 3 shows a landing gear trunnion pin where chrome plating has worn and delaminated.
-Wear and corrosion of the substrate are also evident.
+Prior experience in the landing gear industry has been that the wear performance of chrome plated components was found to be inadequate.
+Comparative wear analysis of DLC, DLC and epoxy and hard chrome plated specimens was completed and statistically analysed, as summarised in Table I. Wear evaluation tests were made for sliding wear, which though not exactly duplicating inservice wear conditions, has the broadest application on aircraft landing gear components.

-Comparative wear analysis of DLC, DLC and epoxy and hard chrome plated specimens was completed and statistically analysed, as shown in figure 4.
-Evaluation tests were made for sliding motion, which though not exactly duplicating in-service wear conditions, has the broadest application on aircraft landing gear components.
-Figure 4 (a-f) shows the quantitative results from the tribological tests of hard chrome plating, DLC, EP3 and EP4 coatings and epoxy-DLC combination coatings, together with results from a new sample set produced and tested in the same manner.
+Figures 4(a)-(f) show the quantitative results from the tribological wear tests of hard chrome plating, DLC, EP3 and EP4 coatings and epoxy-DLC combination coatings.